 Jay Spruill is a member of Woods Rogers’ Banking and Financial Services group.
 He joined Woods Rogers in 2019 and works out of the firm’s Richmond, Va. office.
 He focuses on representing depository institutions, finance companies, FinTech companies, and other financial institutions as they navigate the complex laws affecting their business.

-His experience includes assisting institutions with designing and documenting financial products and services, handling loan and asset sale transactions, resolving regulatory and operational issues, developing risk management strategies, and defending enforcement actions.
+His experience includes assisting institutions with designing and documenting financial products and services, handling loan and asset sale transactions, resolving regulatory and operational issues, addressing privacy and cybersecurity concerns, developing risk management strategies, and defending enforcement actions.
 Jay also represents clients before the Virginia General Assembly, the Virginia State Corporation Commission, and state agencies.

 Financial technology (FinTech) is a growing part of the financial services industry.
 Jay’s expertise in this area allows him to advise his clients of the advantages and innovations in online platforms and other digital services while staying compliant and managing risk.